dandisy/webcore-base/README.md

 ### Linking Storage

-Webcore include file manager package, the default place to save your uploaded file is in storage folder, so to as mentioned in laravel documentation to access this file we must create symbolic link to our public folder with artisan command below :
+Webcore includes file manager, to handle files that you upload.
+As well as laravel by default, these uploaded files will be stored in the storage folder, to be able to access these files, following Laravel's explanation we need to create a symbolic link in the public folder, as follows :

     php artisan storage:link

 ### Usage

-After long steps in above, now we can use Webcore Platform.
+After being confused to follow the step by step above, now webcore has been integrated with your laravel project.

-For example we can generate admin page for manage (CRUD) of our pages, run this artisan command :
+To try it you can start generating admin page for manage (CRUD) of our pages, by running the following artisan command :

     php artisan generate:api_scaffold Page --fieldsFile=Page.json --datatables=true --prefix=admin --logs

 #### More documentation

-Webcore include many packages, ie : image manipulation, code generator, file manager, etc.
+Webcore contains a lot of very useful packages, ie : image manipulation (Glide), code generator (inspired by Infyom), file manager, and many others.

-For more usage documentation you can find in https://github.com/dandisy/webcore
+For more usage documentation you can find it on https://github.com/dandisy/webcore

 #